Casio Databank: Present

-With the advent of smartphones and smart watches, the data bank watches like calculator watches lost their popularity and are now mostly a fashion statement.
-Today, Casio still sells data bank models with basic data bank functions.
-Data bank models have many unique features and are highly sought after by watch collectors.
+With the advent of smartphones and smartwatches, the Databank watches like calculator watches lost their popularity and are now mostly a fashion statement.
+Today, Casio still sells Databank models with basic data bank functions.
+Databank models have many unique features and are highly sought after by watch collectors.

-As of 2020, Casio sells the following models of the data bank: the DBC-611 and the DBC-32, which provide data storage, calculation and schedule capabilities, the DB-380 and the DB-36/360 which provide data storage capabilities.
+As of 2020, Casio sells the following models of the Databank: the DBC-611 and the DBC-32, which provide data storage, calculation and schedule capabilities, the DB-380 and the DB-36/360 which provide data storage capabilities.
 All models allow for a selection of multiple languages.